Skill May Not Make Money or Increase Construction Work Productivity

 After I did a fair bit of reflection and research, based on the price he gave me as payment, I ended up not pursuing the truck driving path.
 If I had negotiated a better pay raise for truck driving maybe things would have turned out differently.
 A “way leads to another”, so who knows?

 *Maybe you don't want to wait that long.
 Consider negotiating a smaller raise in 3 months on some less ambitious goals.
-Or maybe you’re going for the big pot in a year-long project.
-It's up to you to draw your own strategy.
+Or maybe you’re going for the big pot in a year-long project or other future projects.
+It's up to you to draw your strategy and reduce the waste of your time and energy.

 ✳️I Became an Excavator Operator instead - Then I opened Spades Labour Hire.